alexyelking/link-shortener/back/README.md

 cp .env.example .env
 ```

-2. In «.env»
+2. In «.env»<br>
 2.1.
-Specify your ports to the database and to the apache server.
+Specify your ports to the database and to the apache server.<br>
 2.2.
 Specify your telegram bot token and your chat ID for notification.

 3. Git config core file mode must be false